vivekkandasamy/Machine-Learning-Engineer-Nanodegree-Program/Project-dog-classification/Readme.md

 ## Project Overview

 In this project convolutional neural network is used to predict the dog breed from a given image.
 If the image has a human instead of a dog the resembling dog breed is predicted.
 If the image does not have a dog or a human, the app prints the image has neither human nor a dog.
-The final result is predicted using ResNet50, VGG16 and CV2 Haarcascade architrctures.
+The final result is predicted using ResNet50, VGG16 and CV2 Haarcascade architectures.

 ## Steps involved